wso2/docs-apk/en/docs/administration/configurations/configure-logs-router.md

       enable: true
 ```

-For the Advance Configuration, you can configure Router access logs by using the following configs.
+For the advanced configurations, you can configure Router access logs by using the following configs.
 Router access logs related configurations are in the `log_config.toml` file, which is located in ConfigMap file located in the following file in the APK helm chart.

 ```yaml
 apk/helm-charts/templates/data-plane/gateway-components/log-conf.yaml